cforte11/Projects/role-crawler/README.md

 - **`DEPT_TIER_1` / `DEPT_TIER_2` / `DEPT_TIER_3`**: keyword lists for the Core / Peripheral / Excluded classifier.
 - **`ccIsNonUS` keyword list** (in `src/Filters.gs`): countries, regions, and cities to exclude.
 - **`USAJOBS_EMAIL` / `USAJOBS_KEY`**: read-only public-data credentials for the federal jobs API (free from data.usajobs.gov).

-## License

-This is personal tooling.
-Adapt freely.
-No warranty.